 Pulled Pork in the Slow Cooker

 Makes 16 servings (about 4 pounds of cooked meat)

-Heat the oven: Arrange a rack in the middle of the oven and heat to 500°F. (Use convection if you have it.)
+DIRECTIONS Heat the oven: Arrange a rack in the middle of the oven and heat to 500°F. (Use convection if you have it.)
 Fit a wire rack inside a rimmed baking sheet lined with aluminum foil.